offen/offen/docs/running-offen/test-drive.md

 ```
 {: .mb-8 }

-Head to the URL printed in the terminal and start your tests.
+Head to the URL printed in the terminal and start your testing.
 You can log in using the account `demo@offen.dev` and password `demo`.